-November 2018 30, May 201 Notes payable to Newcan Investment Partners, LLC ("Newcan"), an entity owned by Frank Koretsky, a director of the Company, for advances to fund operations (the "Newcan Funding Notes").
+Notes payable to Newcan Investment Partners, LLC ("Newcan"), an entity owned by Frank Koretsky, a director of the Company, for advances to fund operations (the "Newcan Funding Notes").
 The Newcan Funding Notes bear interest at a rate of 10% per annum, have no maturity date and are due on demand.
 Effective May 31, 2017, pursuant to the Omnibus Loan Agreement, a conversion feature was added to the Newcan Funding Notes whereby principal and accrued interest is convertible into common stock of the Company at a rate of \$0.25 per share.
 Effective December 1, 2017, pursuant to the Second Omnibus Loan Amendment, the conversion price was increased from \$0.25 per share to \$0.3125 per share and a discount in the amount of \$6,120 related to the revaluation of the beneficial conversion feature of the Newcan Funding Notes was charged to additional paid-in capital and amortized to interest expense.
 During the twelve months ended May 31, 2018, Newcan advanced a total of \$290,000 to the Company under the Newcan Funding Notes.
 During the year ended May 31, 2018, principal in the amount of \$836,658 and accrued interest in the amount of \$25,018 was transferred out of the Newcan Funding Notes and used to fund four new convertible notes payable to Newcan, which were converted or repaid as of May 31, 2018.).
-During the year ended May 31, 2018, the Company accrued interest in the amount of \$16,681 on the Newcan Funding Notes.
+During the year ended May 31, 2018, the price was increased from \$0.25 per share to \$0.3125 per share and a discount in the amount of \$6,120 related to the revaluation of the beneficial conversion feature of the Newcan Funding Notes was charged to additional paid-in capital and amortized to interest expense.
+During the twelve months ended May 31, 2018, Newcan advanced a total of \$290,000 to the Company under the Newcan Funding Notes.
+During the year ended May 31, 2018, principal in the amount of \$836,658 and accrued interest in the amount of \$25,018 was transferred out of the Newcan Funding Notes and used to fund four new convertible notes payable to Newcan, which Company under the Newcan Funding Notes.
+During the year ended May 31, 2018, principal in the amount of \$836,658 and accrued interest in the amount of \$25,018 was transferred out of the Newcan Funding Notes and used to fund four new convertible notes payable to Newcan, which Company accrued interest in the amount of \$16,681 on the Newcan Funding Notes.
 During the year ended May 31, 2018, discounts in the amount of \$210,120 related to the beneficial conversion feature of the Newcan Funding Notes was charged to additional paid-in capital and amortized to interest expense.
 During the six months ended November 30, 2018, principal in the amount of \$75,000 and accrued interest in the amount of \$1,931 was transferred out of the Newcan Funding Notes and used to create a new convertible note payable to Newcan ("Newcan Convertible Note 8").
 During the six months ended November 30, 2018, the Company accrued interest in the amount of \$1,377 on the Newcan Funding Notes.
+75,000

-75,000 on the North Landing Notes. , , , , , , , Total - Demand Convertible Notes Payable, Related Parties 8,874 \$ 75,137 Total - Demand Convertible Notes Payable, Related Parties - Current portion Total - Demand Convertible Notes Payable, Related Parties - Long term portion \$ 4 \$ 8,874 \$ \$ 75,137 F-52 Ψ Ų
+Total - Demand Convertible Notes Payable, Related Parties \$ 48,874 \$ 75,137 Total - Demand Convertible Notes Payable, Related Parties - Current portion \$ Total - Demand Convertible Notes Payable, Related Parties - Long term portion \$ 48,874 \$ \$ 75,137 F-52 ¥